 explore Beara

-20 Inspiring Things to do on the Beara Peninsula, West Cork
+20 Inspiring Things to do on the Beara Peninsula

 With its rugged coastline, unexplored countryside, and myriad potential adventures, Beara is one of Cork’s 3 southerly peninsulas (the other two being Sheep’s Head and Mizen Head).
 Staying on Beara during your time in West Cork offers an idyllic blend of off-the-beaten-track escapism and a central base from which to begin your adventures.